hhaidrr/cursor-git/demo.md

 - **Automatic Commits**: When you make changes and save, the extension should automatically commit them
 - **Smart Messages**: Commit messages should describe the type of changes (e.g., "AI: Updated TypeScript files (3 files)")
+- **AI Author Indication**: Commits made by AI will show the author as "Your Name (agent)" to distinguish them from human commits
 - **Status Bar**: The status bar should show the extension status
 - **Notifications**: You should see notifications when commits are made
 - **Chat Interface**: The chat should respond to your commands and show git status